suzaku-io/diode/doc/UsageWithReact.md

 ## Overview

-In React the user interface is build out of a hierarchy of _components_, each receiving _props_ and optionally having internal _state_.
+In React the user interface is built out of a hierarchy of _components_, each receiving _props_ and optionally having internal _state_.
 With Diode you'll want most of your React components to be _stateless_ because state is managed by the Diode circuit.
 Sometimes, however, it is useful to maintain some state in the
 UI component, for example when editing an item.